20100dbg/20100dbg.github.io/_posts/2026-08-06-post-pivoting-guide.md

 #### reverse-ssh
 [reverse-ssh](https://github.com/Fahrj/reverse-ssh)

+Check my [modest fork](https://github.com/20100dbg/reverse-ssh) that add support for runtime custom password and SSH key, along with a README update bringing hopfully clearer explanations and examples.

 Assume you want to establish an SSH tunnel, but the target is not running an SSH server, or you cannot obtain or add valid SSH credentials.